 3. “You’re Nobody till Somebody Loves You” (1960) — Smooth, smooth, smooth.
 This tune is all about the reeds.
 Running through this list makes me think that Dean Martin recorded some of the most effortlessly divine recordings of the 1950’s.
 Listen to the instrumental section Nelson constructed for the middle.
 Such a bellwether for me; still can’t believe that when I sat in the theatre to see Swingers (1996) for the first time and this played over the opening credits, I didn’t know who was singing.

 2. “Once in a While” (1957) — All through his career, Dean Martin has often been saddled with almost-overwhelming background voices and here on the Pretty Baby album it almost detracts from the proceedings.
-But things are saved by the charm of Dean’s voice and Gus Levene’s fine chart, particularly for this song.
+But things are saved by the charm of Dean’s voice and Gus Levene’s fine charts, particularly the one for this song.
 Listen how the orchestra answers the chorus in mid-tune but the real money is the way Dean sings four words; “I know that I”.
 Interesting to note that Dean revisited this tune in a much different setting and used it as the title track of the last album he made for Reprise.

 1. “I’ve Grown Accustomed to Her Face” (1960) — Once again, ladies and gentlemen, Mr. Nelson Riddle.
 Muted brass chirps as the tune starts gently.
 Dino sidles in, languorous as all get out.
 The tune starts to swell and we arrive at a glorious blast of horns.
 This is Dean Martin in the setting that suited him best at Capitol and he is splendidly insouciant and effortlessly captivating.